MatthewWilliamsCMH/EmployeeTracker/README.md

 ## License

-Employee Tracekr is licensed under the MIT License - see the LICENSE.md file for details.
+Employee Tracker is licensed under the MIT License - see the LICENSE.md file for details.